 Sugar cookies and icing aren't just for holiday parties like Christmas, Valentine's Day, Easter or Hanukkah.
 A cookie decorating party can be a fun activity for a kids' birthday party or just about any other celebration.
 Children can put their creativity to work making fun sugar cookie shapes and unique and colorful icing designs.

 You can either make the cookie decorating one of several activities during your child's party, or make it the central focus of an event.
-All you need are some sugar cookies, icing and food coloring—and the unmatchable power of kids' imaginations, of course—and voila!
-You'll have platefuls of delicious kid creations and some very proud cookie-decorating artists eager to show off, as well as eat, their handiwork.
+All you need are some sugar cookies, icing and food coloring—and the unmatchable power of kids' imaginations—and you'll have platefuls of delicious kid creations and some very proud cookie-decorating artists eager to show off, as well as eat, their handiwork.

 What You Will Need

-- Small measuring cup sized buckets or large sturdy cups to hold pastry bags while in use
+- bowls to hold pastry bags while in use

 The number of pastry bags, cookies and icing you’ll need will depend on how many kids will attend the party.
 Assume each child will want to decorate at least 7 to 10 cookies, and that you’ll need at least one icing bag for each child.
-Also take into consideration how many bags of each color you’ll need—for instance, if you’re having a group of children at a Valentine’s Day cookie decorating party, you’ll want at least two bags of red icing for every five kids.
+Take into consideration how many bags of each color you’ll need.

 Additional Preparation Quick Tips

-- Get a variety of cookie cutters for lots of shape options.
+- Get a variety of cookie cutters for lots of shape options; consider buying some in the shape of beloved children's TV or movie characters for extra fun

 - Try a couple different flavors of cookie dough, such as vanilla, lemon, cinnamon, etc.